BrandonMFong/xPro/README.md

 # xPro

-This repository allows an .XML file to be the Microsoft Powershell Profile (i.e. PROFILE.ps1), allowing adaptability of the profile on different machines.
-Using xPro, you are opening up your entire Powershell experience to this repository.
+This repository allows an .XML file to be your shell Profile (i.e. PROFILE.ps1 or .zshrc), allowing adaptability of the profile on different machines.

 ## Applications
 - If you are like me and like using the terminal more than Window's File Explorer, using xPro enhances the terminal flow with quick cd (Set-Location) to directories configured under \<Directories\>
 - Putting private information in your PROFILE.ps1 may not be ideal.  xPro connects to local SQL Server and with a GUID you can reference your password or email at Profile LOAD and store it in a HashTable configured under \<Objects\>
 - OpenSSH integration

+## Setup

+### Powershell

+- Run Setup.ps1

+### Z shell

+- Run Setup.zsh

 ## Developed With